 Make sure you don’t over-finance.
 Many businesses get larger and larger lines of credit, when, in fact, they only need a little.
 Talk to your accountant, provide them with your balance sheet and other financials, and get professional advice as to how big a line of credit you need and what the credit terms should entail.

 3. Avoid Financing New Customers With Revenue From Old Ones

 Many small business owners use the revenue from a past customer to finance the next customer.
 If you do this often, you can quickly run into cash flow problems.

 The point is: Whenever you’re borrowing money, do your own thorough due diligence and avoid making bad decisions out of a sense of desperation.

 Key Takeaways on Working Capital

-Working capital is crucial for your day-to-day, funding your growth, and helping you out during tough economic times.
+Working capital is crucial for your day-to-day, funding your business growth, and helping you out during tough economic times.

 That’s why it’s vital to get to grips with it: Understand what it is, learn how to calculate it with the working capital formula, and know where to get funding.

 How you go about it will depend on your business requirements.
 You may need to speed up collection procedures, request an upfront deposit, apply for a short or long-term loan, or use invoice factoring.